 FLORIDA Statute(s), regulation(s), and initial effective date(s) FLA.
 STAT.
-ANN. § 500.92 (West 2023) (eff.
+ANN. § 500.92 (West 2024) (eff.
 July 1, 2023).
 Substantive amendment(s) to statewide law(s) None.
 Is kratom or its related substances controlled?
 No. Defined term(s) "Kratom product" is defined as a food product, food ingredient, dietary ingredient, dietary supplement, or beverage intended for human consumption which contains any part of the leaf of the plant Mitragyna speciosa or an extract, synthetic alkaloid, or synthetically derived compound of such plant and is manufactured as a powder, capsule, pill, beverage, or other edible form.
 Limitations on possession, distribution, sale, or manufacture It is unlawful to sell, deliver, barter, furnish, or give, directly or indirectly, any kratom product to a person who is under 21 years of age.
 Product label requirements None.
 Penalties for violations A person who violates FLA.
 STAT.
-ANN. § 500.92 (West 2023) is guilty of a misdemeanor of the second degree.
+ANN. § 500.92 (West 2024) is guilty of a misdemeanor of the second degree.
 Other statewide provisions of note None.
-Local regulation(s) The city of Oviedo requires kratom products contain a label with a complete list of all ingredients and chemical compounds contained therein.
-Additionally, the packaging must contain the following warning: "This product is not for human consumption.
-The ingestion of this product may cause paranoia, severe anxiety, hallucinations, suicidal thoughts, combative behavior, nausea, increased heart rate, seizures and possibly death."
-Sarasota County prohibits the possession, display, offer for sale, sale, delivery, or purchase of kratom.
-19 Recently proposed legislation Yes.
+Recently proposed legislation Yes.
 See Pending State Legislation .